ElenaKutanov/30daysofudacity.CV/README.md

 ---------------------------------
 Day 10 (40).
 04.11.2019

-- learning more about sequence models, still working with 1_Preliminaries.ipynb
+- learning more about sequence models, still working on 1_Preliminaries.ipynb

 I would like to encourage @Mohamed ChoukriB, @AnkitV to keep going!